ishak2230/TASK04_05_DescriptiveStats/README.md

 9. Which game had the highest combined score?
 10. Which player recorded the most draw controls?

-The complete prompts, responses, ground-truth answers, and evaluations are documented in `PROMPT_LOG.md`.
+The complete prompts, responses, baseline resuls , and evaluations are documented in `PROMPT_LOG.md`.

 ---